 This year’s Bring Your Bible to School Day is on Thursday, October 1.

-Hundreds of thousands of students from kindergarten to college will participate!
+Hundreds of thousands of students from across the country will participate!

 Students nationwide lead the effort at their schools, either in person or online.
 It’s voluntary and student-led.